InnaKhachikyan/PHPC/homework6/README.md

-I gave the size 100000000 instead of 1 mln, to see the difference of the performance better.
+#divergenceExperiments.cu

 I defined the warp size 32 (as it is standard mainly).

-three global arrays declared, each for one step.
+Three global arrays are declared, one for each step.

+###initializeArray
-initializeArray is a helper function for readability, it just allocates memory, makes a check for malloc and fills the array with value i in a for loop.
+It is a helper function for readability, it just allocates memory, makes a check for malloc and fills the array with value i in a for loop.

+###allocCuda, cudaHTDcopy, cudaDTHcopy
+####cudaHTDcopy - memory copy from host to device
+####cudaDTH - memory copy from device to host
-allocCuda, cudaHTDcopy (which means cuda host-to-device copy), cudaDTHcopy (cuda device-to-host copy) are again helper functions for better readability.
-As memory allocations and copies need proper checks with cuda errors (whether the copy was successful, or the allocation), I implemented that snippet in a separate function to call from the main functions instead of repeating that part in each step.
-If allocationor memory copy was not successful the functions take corresponding actions: print error message, free whatever was allocated so far and exit with status 1.
+These are again helper functions for better readability.
+As memory allocations and copies need proper checks with cuda errors (whether the copy was successful, or the allocation), I implemented those snippets in separate functions to call from the host functions instead of repeating that part in each step.
+If allocation or memory copy was not successful the functions take corresponding actions: print error message, free whatever was allocated so far and exit with status 1.

+###no_divergence
-no_divergence kernel just checks if the index of the thread is within the bounds of the array, multiplies the array element by 2.
+This kernel just checks if the index of the thread is within the bounds of the array, multiplies the array element by 2.

+###div_kernel
-div_kernel checks if the thread index is within the bounds of the array, branches the work: if thread index is divisible by 2, that thread multiplies the current element by 2, otherwise multiplies it by 3.
+This kernel checks if the thread index is within the bounds of the array, branches the work: if thread index is divisible by 2, that thread multiplies the current element by 2, otherwise multiplies it by 3.

+###min_div
-min_div again checks whether the thread index is in the bounds of the array, if so alligns the work by the warp size: if index/warpsize is even, do *= 2, else do *=3, this way the first 32 threads will do one branch, the other 32 will do the other branch until all elements are exhausted.
+This kernel again checks whether the thread index is in the bounds of the array, if so alligns the work by the warp size: if index/warpsize is even, do *= 2, else do *=3, this way the first 32 threads will do one branch, the other 32 will do the other branch until all elements are exhausted.

+###noDivergence
-nodivergence method calls allocCuda helper method to allocate memory in device.
+This host method calls allocCuda helper method to allocate memory in device.
 Copies the array with the helper function cudaHTDcopy.
 Then it calls the kernel with the predefined threads and blocks number.
 I chose 256 as it is divisible by 32.
 And (size + numThreadsPerBlock - 1)/numThreadsPerBlock will ensure that if the elements are not divisible by number of threads one additional block will be created for the remainder.

 cudaEvent start and stop are created for fixing the execution time.